aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 ### Rebuilding TOC Fields No Longer Requires UpdatePageLayout to be Called

 As explained earlier, all fields are now updated using Document.UpdateFields.
 This now means a more concise and clearer way to update the fields in a document.
 This also means in situations such as updating a TOC field you no longer require any call to Document.UpdatePageLayout.
 All work is handled within the Document.UpdateFields call.
-Below examples demonstrates how to completely rebuild TOC fields in the document by invoking field update.
+Below examples shows how to completely rebuild TOC fields in the document by invoking field update.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-DocumentBuilderInsertTOC-UpdateFields.cs" >}}